 How to fry koraishutir kochuri

-- Take a deep bottom fry pan(medium size), fill its bottom with a generous amount of oil for deep frying the kochuris/stuffed puris, place it on medium heat.
+- Take a deep bottom fry pan(medium size), fill its bottom with a generous amount of oil for deep frying this stuffed green peas kochuris/puris, and place it on medium heat.

-- When the oil is getting heated up, add kochuri into the oil but don’t add more than one kochuri at a time.
+- When the oil is getting heated up, add kochuri into the oil but do not add more than one kochuri at a time.

 - Kochuri should be totally submerged into the oil and to make it puff up, use a perforated ladle and slightly press the kochuris down from the top.